 The problem with brute force data mining AI is that it is based on statistical inference.
 The autofill on my email is turned off because I have no interest in what a machine thinks I want to type based on what others or even what I have previously typed.
 Machines excel at rules-based things like playing chess or go, as I blogged about here, but they will never cure cancer if the parameters are set by people using faulty paradigms, as the MD Anderson concluded after firing IBM’s Watson as I blogged about here.

 The future of AI is fascist and very lame.
 Hopefully, people will see it for the scam it is.
-Just because you overhead me talking about something or know I searched for it, then served me an ad, and recorded my purchase, that doesn’t mean bupkis to me.
+Just because you overheard me talking about something or know I searched for it, then served me an ad, and recorded my purchase, that doesn’t mean bupkis to me.
 Sometimes I want a salad and just because you predicted pizza, I don’t care.

 Antithesis: AGI – what I learned from talking to a machine.